TRIFED undertakes activities with respect to its two main divisions viz. Minor Forest Produce (MFP) development and Retail Marketing and Development.

 Nodal Agency for implementing the MSP for Minor Forest Produce (MSP) and VanDhan Vikas Karyakram

-Transformative growth of tribal community is seen to be centric to the development of Minor Forest Produces (MFP) The collection and sale of MFPs contribute to roughly 40% to 60% of the annual earnings of the tribal people, women in particular.
+The transformative growth of the tribal community is seen to be centric to the development of Minor Forest Produces (MFP) The collection and sale of MFPs contribute to roughly 40% to 60% of the annual earnings of the tribal people, women in particular.
 Women in tribal areas are the ones who primarily collect, process, use and sell the minor forest produces.
-It has been seen that the people who depend on MFP are generally beset with a number of problems such as perishable nature of the produce, lack of holding capacity, lack of marketing infrastructure, exploitation by middlemen.
+It has been seen that the people who depend on MFP are generally beset with a number of problems such as the perishable nature of the produce, lack of holding capacity, lack of marketing infrastructure, exploitation by middlemen.

 Due to this, the MFP gatherers who are mostly poor are unable to bargain for fair prices.

-The scheme was designed as a social safety net for improvement of livelihood of MFP gatherers by providing them a fair price for the MFPs they collect.
+The scheme was designed as a social safety net for the improvement of the livelihood of MFP gatherers by providing them a fair price for the MFPs they collect.
 The MSP For MFP Scheme was proposed to be a holistic one aimed at the development of Minor Forest Produce trade to cover non-nationalised/ non-monopolised minor forest produce.
 However, it has been seen that in the past five years, benefits have not percolated down to reach the expected levels of tribal gatherer engagement.
 While according to the scheme, tribals have been made owners of MFP in their areas and MSP has been announced for several MFPs, the ownership is still largely notional.
 The MSP for MFP scheme still operates as a mere safety net whereas it needs to become a driver.

-Development of value chain in MFP along with trainings for tribal gatherers, infrastructure support (storage, warehouses etc.), clustering them for improving their bargaining power, giving them access to timely credits are some of the components that need to be in place for realizing the intended benefits of the scheme and benefit the tribal population.
+Development of value chain in MFP along with training for tribal gatherers, infrastructure support (storage, warehouses etc.), clustering them for improving their bargaining power, giving them access to timely credits are some of the components that need to be in place for realizing the intended benefits of the scheme and benefit the tribal population.